jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 :::note

-Note that the official Jellyfin Docker image already set the required environment variables for NVIDIA GPUs.
+Note that the official Jellyfin Docker image already sets the required environment variables for NVIDIA GPUs.
 If you are building your own image don't, forget the add two extra environment variables into the Docker configs.

 - `NVIDIA_DRIVER_CAPABILITIES=all`